 Here’s the good news: You actually have complete control over the results you get.
 Follow the recommendations in this blog post and you’ll be good to go!

-How to get the best results from your business coach…
+How to get the best results from a business coach…

 1. Find a coach that resonates with you.